Machine learning in finance has become more prominent recently due to the availability of vast amounts of data and more affordable computing power.

 False-positive card declines are a huge pain point for financial institutions which stand to lose out on customer loyalty when a company incorrectly declines customers’ cards.

-In 2015 Javelin Strategy and Research reported that at least 15% of all cardholders had at least one transaction incorrectly declined in the previous year, which represented an annual revenue loss totalling nearly $118 billion.
+In 2015 Javelin Strategy and Research reported that at least 15% of all cardholders had at least one transaction incorrectly declined in the previous year, which represented an annual revenue loss totaling nearly $118 billion.

-What’s more, 39% cardholders whose cards were declined, said they gave up their card after it was falsely declined.
+What’s more, 39% of cardholders whose cards were declined, said they gave up their card after it was falsely declined.